Your Supervisor is your representative

 Supervisor Matt Dorsey represents District 6.
 He was appointed in May 2022 after Matt Haney won his race for State Assembly.
-He is running for reelection in November 2022 and is being challenged by Honey Mahogany, Billie Cooper, and Cherelle Jackson.
+He won his election for his first full term in November 2022 by a margin of 998 votes.
+He is up for re-election in November 2026.

 District 7 includes the Inner Sunset, Golden Gate Heights, Forest Knolls, Forest Hill, Midtown Terrace, Inner Parkside, West Portal, St. Francis Wood, Sunnyside, Westwood Park, Ingleside Terraces, Stonestown, Parkmerced, and SF State University.

 Supervisor Myrna Melgar represents District 7.
 She was elected in November 2020 with a margin of 2,191 votes.
-She is up for reelection in Novemebr 2024.
+She is up for re-election in November 2024.

 District 8 includes the Castro, Duboce Triangle, Buena Vista, Cole Valley, Eureka Valley, Noe Valley, Diamond Heights, Upper Market, Glen Park, and the Castro LGBTQ Cultural District.

 Supervisor Rafael Mandelman represents District 8.
 He was elected in the June 2018 special election with a margin of 7,316 votes.
-This special eleciton was to fill the seat vacated by Scott Wiener after his election to California Senate in November 2017.
-He was reelected in November 2018 to serve his first full term.
-He is running for reelection in Novemebr 2022 and is challenged by Kate Stoia.
+This special election was to fill the seat vacated by Scott Wiener after his election to California Senate in November 2017.
+He was elected in November 2018 to serve his first full term, and re-elected for a second term in Novermber 2022.
+He is termed out in November 2026.